 Ulcerative colitis and cancer of the colon

-The chance of developing cancer of the large intestine (colon) is higher than average in people who have had UC for several years or more.
+The chance of developing cancer of the large intestine (colon) is higher than average in people who have had ulcerative colitis for several years or more.
 It is more of a risk if you have frequent flare-ups affecting the whole of the large intestine.
-For example, about 1 in 10 people who have UC for 20 years which affects much of their large intestine will develop cancer.
+For example, about 1 in 10 people who have ulcerative colitis for 20 years which affects much of their large intestine will develop cancer.

 The National Institute for Health and Care Excellence (NICE) recommends the next colonoscopy/chromoscopy should depend on the degree of risk of developing colon or rectal cancer.
 After the next test, your risk will be calculated again.

 Recent studies indicate that the risk of cancer is reduced in people who take regular long-term aminosalicylate medication (described above).
-In one study, people with UC who regularly took mesalazine had a 75% reduced risk of developing colon cancer.
+In one study, people with ulcerative colitis who regularly took mesalazine had a 75% reduced risk of developing colon cancer.

 What is the outlook (prognosis)?

 With modern medical and surgical treatment, there is just a slight increase in the risk of death in the first two years after diagnosis, compared with the general population.
-After this there is little difference in life expectancy from the general population.
-However, a severe flare-up of UC is still a potentially life-threatening illness and needs expert medical attention.
+After this there is little difference in life expectancy from that of the general population.
+However, a severe flare-up of ulcerative colitis is still a potentially life-threatening illness and needs expert medical attention.

-As mentioned, if you do not take medication to prevent flare-ups, about half of people with UC have a relapse on average once a year.
+As mentioned, if you do not take medication to prevent flare-ups, about half of people with ulcerative colitis have a relapse on average once a year.
 This is much reduced by taking regular medication.
-However, even in those who take regular medication, some people have frequent flare-ups and about a quarter of people with UC eventually have an operation to remove their colon.
+However, even in those who take regular medication, some people have frequent flare-ups and about a quarter of people with ulcerative colitis eventually have an operation to remove their colon.

-A year from diagnosis, about 9 in 10 people with UC are fully capable of work.
+A year from diagnosis, about 9 in 10 people with ulcerative colitis are fully capable of work.
 So, this means that, in the majority of cases, with the help of treatment, the disease is manageable enough to maintain a near-normal life.
-However, UC causes significant employment problems for a minority.
+However, the condition can cause significant employment problems for a minority.

-Treatment for UC is an evolving field.
-Various new drugs are under investigation and may change the treatment options over the next ten years or so, and improve the prognosis.
+Treatment for ulcerative colitis is an evolving field.
+Various new medicines are under investigation.
+These may change the treatment options over the next ten years or so and improve the prognosis.